anushkaDev9/CodingNotes/CSS/display/Grid.md

 ## Different Properties of Grid
 **1) grid-template-columns** -defines the number of columns in your grid layout, and it can define the width of each column.
 <pre>
-  grid-template-columns: auto auto auto auto; automatically setsthe width -more than 4 items in a 4 columns grid, the grid will automatically add a new row to put the items in.
+  grid-template-columns: auto auto auto auto; automatically sets the width -more than 4 items in a 4 columns grid, the grid will automatically add a new row to put the items in.
   grid-template-columns: 80px 200px auto 40px; 4 rows with preference width.
 </pre>